Last amended April 17, 2020

-B. The voting membership of the department consists of full-time faculty members whose primary appointment is in this department and full-time graduate students in residence.
+B. The voting membership of the department consists of full-time faculty members whose primary appointment is in this department and full-time graduate students in the department.
 Votes are allocated as follows.
 Each full-time faculty member whose primary appointment is in this department shall have one vote.
 Graduate students as a body have a total of one vote.
 The graduate students may exercise this vote either by delegating a representative, or by splitting the vote among those in attendance at a given departmental meeting.
 (For example, under the second option, if four graduate students attended a meeting each would have a quarter vote.)
 Part-time, adjunct, and visiting faculty are not voting members.

 C. Matters of general departmental policy, and any particular administrative, procedural, or substantive questions brought before the department, including faculty hiring, shall be determined by the full department.

 Matters that are not brought before the full department include promotion and tenure of faculty and evaluation of specific graduate students.
-Departmental deliberations that involve the evaluation of graduate students and/or disclosure of graduate student records are open only to faculty members who belong to the Graduate Faculty of the Arts and Sciences.
+Departmental deliberations that involve the evaluation of graduate students and/or disclosure of graduate student records are open only to faculty members who belong to the Graduate Faculty of the Dietrich School of Arts and Sciences.
 Promotion, tenure, and evaluation of faculty must be handled by faculty of the appropriate rank, that is, faculty above the rank of the candidate being considered.

 D. The full department shall meet approximately once per month during the academic year.
 Each meeting of the department shall be announced at least three days in advance, with an agenda, and shall be open, unless specific matters have been determined by the full department to be confidential and to require restricted attendance and/or participation.
 Any voting member of the department may, in consultation with the Chair, have an item placed on the agenda.
 The Chair, at his or her discretion, may also permit people who are not voting members to place an item on the agenda if it merits attention by the full department.

 A quorum shall exist when enough voting members are present to cast one-half of the total possible votes in the department.
-Only members of the department present at a meeting, in person or in real-time conference call, shall vote on issues decided in that meeting, except in those specific cases where Arts and Sciences bylaws or policies require recording the votes of all eligible faculty members.
+Only members of the department present at a meeting, in person or in real-time conference call, shall vote on issues decided in that meeting, except in those specific cases where Dietrich School of Arts and Sciences bylaws or policies require recording the votes of all eligible faculty members.
 Questions that come before the full department shall be determined by a majority of the votes cast, except in cases where a larger percentage of the vote has been explicitly required by the department’s bylaws or regulations.
 Voting in matters of faculty hiring and in the selection of a departmental Chair shall be by secret ballot.
 In other matters, voting shall be by voice or by show of hands, unless a secret ballot is requested by a voting member, in which case the request shall be honored.
 Minutes of each departmental meeting shall be recorded, archived, and made accessible on the department’s server.
 Where procedural matters are not covered by any departmental bylaw or regulation, upon request by any voting member the transactions of the department shall be governed by Robert’s Rules of Order.

 As voting members of the department, graduate students are invited to serve on these committees.
 Graduate students appointed to the Graduate Committee take full part in policy discussion and decisions, but do not participate in discussions or actions affecting other graduate students individually, and do not have access to other students’ records.